lenon/dotfiles/README.md

 # dotfiles

 These are my dotfiles.
-This project includes my development environment and my Macbook setup.
+This project includes my development environment and the setup I use on macOS.

 ## Requirements

-* Mac OS X/macOS
+* macOS
-* Terminal
+* Terminal app

 ## Usage